Stellac2021/Pewlett-Hackard-Analysis/README.md

 ## Results

 - There are roughly 72,000 employees retiring
-- The retiring titles breakdown:
+- There are 7 retiring titles :
   - Senior Engineer
   - Senior Staff
   - Engineer
   - Staff